 So, what can you do to start prepping for your birth?

-With 20% of mothers in the UK having a labour that’s induced and between 10 & 25% of 1st time mothers having an instrumental birth in Gloucestershire, the possibilities of these scenarios happening are for you are very real.
+With 20% of mothers in the UK having a labour that’s induced and between 10 & 25% of 1st time mothers having an instrumental birth across the UK, the possibilities of these scenarios happening are for you are very real.
 With this info you can do what you can to stack the odds in your favour to reduce this happening for you.

 Here are a few things that now you’re 34 weeks or after, you can start doing to prepare for your birth.

 Did you know that eating 6 dates a day from 34 weeks can reduce your chances of intervention.
 There was research on 2 groups, one group ate the dates, the other group didn’t.
 The group that ate the dates were less likely to be induced, less likely to have a hormone drip in labour and also had a shorter labour time (specifically the pushing).

 b) the romantic kind